fwiko/bind-keylogger/README.md

 --------------------------------

 hello awpiudhbaw9dghaw-09d87gbaw-uda

 ```

-save command - saves the logs of specified session to a file
+**save command** - saves the logs of specified session to a file
 ```
 bind-logger:> save 1
 [SUCCESS] > Logs written to file log-127.0.0.1_08-24-2021_15-31-11.txt
 ```

-exit command - closes the listener server
+**exit command** - closes all sessions and exits application
 ```
 bind-logger:> exit

-[EXIT] > Server Stopped
+[EXIT] > Stopped.

 ```
 #

-Project still a WIP and can most likely be optimised further.
+Project still a WIP and can most be optimised further.

 (educational innit)